FarzanHajian/HtmlAnalyzer4DotNet/README.md

 HtmlAnalyzer4DotNet
 ===================

-An experimental project to see can be acheived when combining NSoup and ExCss libraries.
+An experimental project to find out what can be achieved when combining NSoup and ExCss libraries.

 The tool can fetch HTML documents from the URLs you specify and provide you with a couple of different categories of information about the HTML document.